Occupational therapists can work with people of all ages, who are living with an injury, illness, or disability.

 Occupational therapists can recommend and support with home modifications to allow a person to access their home and be able to live as safely in their home as possible, and they can support with identifying occupations that could lead to injuries or difficulties and show you a safer or different way to perform these tasks.

 How do I get access to an occupational therapist?

-Samaritans therapists will work with you to reach your needs, hopes, and dreams.
-We can even partner with your family, school, or workplace to achieve these goals – so we can support you in all aspects of life!
+Samaritans occupational therapists can work with you to reach your goals and live a meaningful life.
+We can even partner with your family, school, or workplace to achieve these goals so we can support you in all aspects of life!

 If you'd like to get in touch with an occupational therapist through Samaritans, please call us today on 1300 656 336, or get in touch with our support team at firstname.lastname@example.org